Large Language Models are not Fair Evaluators: Positional Bias of the LLM Evaluator

 \subsection{Revealing the Positional Bias}

-In this section, we use GPT-4 and ChatGPT as evaluators to analyze the characteristics of positional bias in LLM evaluators.
+In this section, we adopt GPT-4 and ChatGPT as evaluators to analyze the characteristics of positional bias in LLM evaluators.
 We find that:

-1) \textbf{LLMs suffer from positional biases, but the extent varies.} As shown in Table \ref{tab:pilot}, in the evaluation of ``{Vicuna-13b v.s.
-ChatGPT}'' and ``{Vicuna-13b v.s.
-Alpaca-13b}'', when the order was switched, GPT-4 exhibited conflict rates of 46\% and 5\%, respectively.
-In contrast, ChatGPT displayed considerably higher conflict rates, with figures of 82.5\% and 52.5\%, respectively.
-In general, the stronger the model, the less it is affected by positional bias.
+\paragraph{LLMs are sensitive to the position of responses.} As shown in Table \ref{tab:pilot}, in the evaluation of ``{Vicuna-13B v.s.
+ChatGPT}'' and ``{Vicuna-13B v.s.
+Alpaca-13B}'', when the order was changed, LLMs provide different evaluation results, e.g., the win rate of Vicuna-13B extremely differs when Vicuna-13B is evaluated as Assistant 1 and Assistant 2.